Redm-Extended-PT/rdx_butcher/README.md

 # Made by
 - if butchers npcs killed cannot sell in that area
 - added butchers npcs
-- CryptoGenics
-- Converted to redm_extended by ValiantCraven27
+- Converted to redm_extended by Vision
-- Thanks to https://github.com/OTRP for the config setup